guidomodarelli/task-management/docs/005 - Data Transfer Object (DTO).md

 - Can be defined using an interface or a **class** (The recommended approach by NestJs docs.
 The reason is that the interface are a part of Typescript and therefore they are NOT preserved post compilation or at runtime)
 - This class or interface is used by services and controllers, NOT intended as a definition of a domain model
 - Data can be used across layers and implementations can be changed without affecting the definition of a domain model
-- Clases allow us to do more, and since they are a part of Javascript, they will persist post-compilation.
+- Classes allow us to do more, and since they are a part of Javascript, they will persist post-compilation.
 - NestJS cannot refer to interfaces in run-time, but can refer to classes.

 ## Example